 - What does vitamin C do?
-Vitamin C is a water-soluble vitamin that acts as an antioxidant and plays a role in many aspects of health, ranging from skin health to immune function.
+Vitamin C is a water-soluble vitamin that acts as an antioxidant and plays a role in immune function, free radical reduction and more.

-- Promising research suggests that increasing your intake of vitamin C could help promote collagen formation, improve iron absorption, enhance cancer treatment, boost immunity, and decrease the risk of conditions like gout and heart disease.
+- Promising research suggests that increasing your intake of vitamin C could help promote collagen formation, enhance cancer treatment, boost immunity and decrease the risk of conditions like gout.

 - While supplementation is available, including a good variety of foods with vitamin C can help you easily meet your daily needs.